Clastify logo

 On a displacement–distance graph, read the amplitude from the equilibrium line to a maximum displacement.
 Read the wavelength between matching points in phase.
 This graph does not directly give the period or frequency unless you also know the wave speed or have information about how the pattern changes with time.

-On a displacement–time graph for one particle, the amplitude is still measured from equilibrium to maximum displacement.
+On a displacement–time graph for one particle, the amplitude is again measured from equilibrium to maximum displacement.
 The period is the time for one complete cycle.
-The wavelength cannot be read directly because there is no spatial axis.
+The graph does not directly give the wavelength, because there is no spatial axis.

-For a finite wave train, if a source produces n cycles, the length of the wave train is
+For a finite wave train, if a source produces nn cycles, the length of the wave train is

 Phase language, used lightly

 Two points are in phase if they have the same displacement and the same direction of motion at the same time.
 Points one wavelength apart are in phase.
 Points half a wavelength apart are in antiphase: when one is at a crest, the other is at a trough.
-This language is useful when comparing two particles on a wave or two microphone traces in a sound experiment.
+This language helps when comparing two particles on a wave, or two microphone traces in a sound experiment.

 When waves overlap, their disturbances combine at each point.
-This is superposition, the principle that the resultant displacement at a point is the vector sum of the individual displacements there.
+This is superposition, a principle stating that the resultant displacement at a point is the vector sum of the individual displacements there.
 You meet the full machinery of superposition in C.3, but the idea already fits naturally inside the wave model.

 Sound as a longitudinal mechanical wave

-A sound wave is a longitudinal mechanical wave: pressure and density variations travel through a medium.
-In air, a vibrating source, for example a loudspeaker cone, pushes nearby air molecules together again and again, then allows them to spread apart.
-These compressions and rarefactions move away from the source.
+A sound wave is a longitudinal mechanical wave made up of pressure and density variations travelling through a medium.
+In air, a vibrating source, for example a loudspeaker cone, pushes nearby air molecules together and then lets them spread apart again.
+These compressions and rarefactions then move away from the source.

 Image

 Sound travels through gases, liquids and solids because their particles interact and pass on a pressure disturbance.
 Gases and liquids cannot maintain a sideways displacement through their bulk, so sound in these media is longitudinal.
-In solids, bonding forces hold particles in fixed arrangements, which lets them support both longitudinal and transverse mechanical waves.
+In solids, particles are held in fixed arrangements by bonding forces, which allows both longitudinal and transverse mechanical waves.

-Particle displacement and pressure variation do not reach their maximum values at the same positions in a sound wave.
-At the centre of a compression or rarefaction, the particles are momentarily at their equilibrium positions, while the pressure difference from normal is largest.
+Particle displacement and pressure variation do not reach their maxima at the same positions in a sound wave.
+At the centre of a compression or rarefaction, particles are momentarily at their equilibrium positions, while the pressure difference from normal is greatest.
 Where particle displacement is maximum, the pressure is approximately normal.
-Using phase language, pressure variation and particle displacement variation are a quarter of a cycle out of step.
+In phase terms, the pressure variation and particle displacement variation are a quarter of a cycle out of step.

 Hearing and energy transfer

 The ear responds to pressure variations.
 When a sound wave reaches the eardrum, it makes the eardrum vibrate, and that vibration is converted into nerve signals.
-Energy has travelled from the source to the ear; the air itself has not moved from the loudspeaker to the listener.
+Energy has been transferred from the source to the ear; the air itself has not travelled from the loudspeaker to the listener.

 As sound spreads out from a source, its amplitude usually falls.
-Part of this comes from geometric spreading: the same energy is shared over a larger area.
+Part of the decrease comes from geometric spreading, where the same energy is shared over a larger area.
 Part also comes from dissipation, where wave energy is transferred into internal energy of the air and surroundings.

 Measuring the speed of sound

 A more precise school-lab method uses two microphones and an oscilloscope.
 A signal generator drives a loudspeaker at known frequency.
-Keep one microphone fixed and move the other until the two oscilloscope traces are in phase, then move it further until they are in phase again.
-The distance moved is one wavelength, so v = .
-Measuring several wavelengths and taking an average reduces percentage uncertainty.
+Keep one microphone fixed and move the other until the two oscilloscope traces are in phase, then keep moving it until they are in phase again.
+The distance moved is one wavelength, so v=fλv = f\lambda.
+Measuring several wavelengths and averaging reduces percentage uncertainty.

 Image

-Smartphones can also work as acoustic timers, as long as you think carefully about sampling rate and timing resolution.
-If the time interval being measured is only a few milliseconds, a low sampling rate gives too few samples to locate the arrival time reliably.
-Good experimental design here isn’t about having expensive kit; it’s about making the travel time large enough and the timing uncertainty small enough.
+Smartphones can also work as acoustic timers, provided you think carefully about sampling rate and timing resolution.
+If the time interval you want to measure is only a few milliseconds, a low sampling rate gives too few samples to locate the arrival time reliably.
+Good experimental design here is not about having expensive kit; it is about making the travel time large enough and the timing uncertainty small enough.

 Electromagnetic waves as transverse field waves

-An electromagnetic wave is a travelling wave made of oscillating electric and magnetic fields.
-These fields are mutually perpendicular, and the wave can transfer energy through a vacuum or through a medium.
-We model it as transverse because the field variations are perpendicular to the direction in which the wave travels.
+An electromagnetic wave is a travelling wave made of oscillating electric and magnetic fields, at right angles to each other, that can transfer energy through a vacuum or through a medium.
+We model it as transverse because the fields vary perpendicular to the direction in which the wave travels.

 Image

-Light is not separate from electromagnetic radiation.
-Visible light is just the small part of the electromagnetic spectrum that the human eye detects.
+Light, then, is not separate from electromagnetic radiation.
+Visible light is simply the narrow part of the electromagnetic spectrum that the human eye detects.
 A prism can disperse white light because different visible wavelengths travel differently through glass, so they leave the prism in different directions.

 Production and propagation

 Electromagnetic radiation is produced when charged particles accelerate or when charged particles change energy state.
-A useful field picture goes like this: if a charge moves, information about the change in its electric field cannot appear everywhere at once.
-The changing field pattern spreads outward at the speed of light, and the changing electric and magnetic fields sustain one another as the wave travels.
+A helpful field picture is to imagine a charge moving: information about the change in its electric field cannot show up everywhere at once.
+The changing field pattern moves outward at the speed of light, and the changing electric and magnetic fields keep one another going as the wave travels.

 That is why electromagnetic waves do not need a material medium.
-Nineteenth-century physicists once proposed an invisible “aether” to carry light waves, but the modern view has no need for it.
-The field itself is the physical quantity that varies and carries energy.
+In the nineteenth century, physicists suggested an invisible “aether” to carry light waves, but modern physics has no need for it.
+The field itself varies and carries the energy.

 Image

-When electromagnetic radiation enters a different medium, its frequency stays fixed by the source, but its speed and wavelength may change.
-The same wave model is used for radio communication, light optics, medical imaging and astronomical observation.
-The details change because matter interacts differently with different wavelengths.
+When electromagnetic radiation enters a different medium, its frequency is still fixed by the source, but its speed and wavelength may change.
+The same wave model is used for radio communication, light optics, medical imaging and astronomical observation; the details change because matter interacts differently with different wavelengths.

 The electromagnetic spectrum

 The electromagnetic spectrum is continuous, so the named regions do not have sharp boundaries.
-The Physics data booklet gives approximate wavelength ranges.
-You should know the order from longest to shortest wavelength: radio, microwave, infrared, visible, ultraviolet, X-rays, gamma rays.
+The Physics data booklet gives approximate wavelength ranges, and you should know the order from longest to shortest wavelength: radio, microwave, infrared, visible, ultraviolet, X-rays, gamma rays.

 Electromagnetic spectrum ordered from longest to shortest wavelength, with approximate regions and typical interactions or uses.